jordwalke/PackageJsonForCompilers/README.md

 That, among other things, influences whether or not a package is cross compiled.

-`PackageJsonForCompilers` makes "space" to build cross compiled packages without stepping on your regular artifacts, by suffixing `_install` and `_build` with the architecture.
+`pjc` makes "space" to build cross compiled packages without stepping on your regular artifacts, by suffixing `_install` and `_build` with the architecture.
 By default, it's assumed `_install`/`_build` refer to the host architecture.
 Here's what that would look like for